ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall Of Fame Online Gallery

 Rated As Kilkenny's Greatest Ever Custodian

-Ollie Walsh’s daring sporting trademarks are legenedary.
-A devastating sidestep, fearless in plucking the sliothar from the clouds, midst marauding forwards, and in era when the No. 14 almost stood on his toes under the posts, and his long raking clearances.
-These attributes belong to only one famous hurling goalkeeper.
+Ollie Walsh’s daring sporting trademarks as a hurling goalkeeper are legenedary.
+A devastating sidestep, fearless in plucking the sliothar from the clouds, midst marauding forwards, and in era when the No. 14 almost stood on his toes under the posts.
+Ollie's long raking clearances were attributes belonging to only one famous Kilkenny hurling goalkeeper.

 As a hurling coach Ollie holds the unique and distinguished accolade of winning All Ireland championship titles at junior, intermediate and senior grades.
 He also coached Kilkenny to a National Hurling League title.
 A glorious title, dear to his heart, occured when he coached his beloved Thomastown, to win the county intermediate hurling championship in 1983.

 Ollie Walsh died at the relatively young age of fifty nine and his legacy to hurling is enshrined in our history books.

 Club & County Roll Of Honour